moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

 The Kit Components
 ======================

-Check the kit that you received and make sure that it has below components Our final circuit requires:
+Check the kit that you received and make sure that it has below components.
+Our final circuit requires:

+-  Arduino Uno Micro Controller with USB cable
 -  an LED
 -  a photocell (photoresistor, light-dependent resistor)
 -  4-8 jumper wires